Language selection

 On September 14, 2023, Canada further amended the Special Economic Measures (Iran) Regulations to list six individuals in relations to Iran’s gross and systematic violations of human rights.

-On October 18, 2023, Canada amended the Special Economic Measures (Iran) Regulations to maintain sanctions and prohibitions on Iran’s nuclear and ballistic missile programs and conventional weapons proliferation, which expired in Security Council Resolution 2231.
+On October 18, 2023, Canada amended the Special Economic Measures (Iran) Regulations to maintain sanctions and prohibitions on Iran’s nuclear and ballistic missile programs and conventional weapons proliferation, which expired as per Security Council Resolution 2231.
 In parallel, Canada amended the Regulations Implementing the United Nations Resolutions on Iran to implement the changes to Security Council Resolution 2231.

 On March 7, 2024, Canada further amended the Special Economic Measures (Iran) Regulations to list two individuals in relation to Iran’s gross and systematic violations of human rights, in particular of women and girls.